 There are a number of treatments and medications that can help to manage the symptoms of arthritis and help your dog to lead a pain free and happy life.

 Natural supplements, also known as nutraceuticals, can help to maintain optimum joint health for your dog.
 Natural joint supplements commonly contain chondroitin and glucosamine, which occur naturally in joint cartilage.
 Other natural ingredients such as Boswellia Extract and Omega-3s can also have significant benefits.
-There are a number of joint supplements for dogs currently on the market including: Serequin, Cosequin, Synoquin, Vetpro for joints, and Nutraquin+, which is recommended by vets.
+There are a number of joint supplements for dogs with arthritis currently on the market including: Serequin, Cosequin, Synoquin, Vetpro for joints, and Nutraquin+, which is recommended by vets.

 Natural ingredients to benefit dogs suffering with arthritis

 This is an important building block for cartilage.
 It helps cartilage to act as a shock absorber.
 There are two forms of Glucosamine, Glucosamine HCL and Glucosamine Sulphate.
 Glucosamine HCL is the highest quality, purest form of Glucosamine, it is more stable and occurs naturally in every living organism.
 However, Glucosamine Sulphate is the type most commonly found on the high street.

 This helps to maintain synovial fluid viscosity to give extra joint protection and is also an important building block for cartilage.

 This is a plant extract that supports the body’s natural anti-inflammatory processes.
 It plays an important role in maintaining smooth and comfortable joint movement.
 It is used to support conventional drugs, but does not cause the damage to cartilage that many anti-inflammatories do.